P3NG00/NetheriteHorseArmorFabric/README.md

-# Netherite Horse Armor Mod
+Isn't there something we're missing in 1.16?

-Add the ability to smith together some Netherite Horse Armor!
+This mod adds the ability to smith Diamond Horse Armor and a Netherite Ingot into...

+#Netherite Horse Armor

 [Downloads](https://www.curseforge.com/minecraft/mc-mods/netherite-horse-armor/files)